-- Chapter 56 of the laws of 2020 requires that the Monitor of the Rochester City School District hold three public hearings within 60 days of his appointment. - The first hearing, which focused on governance and intervention issues and the role of the State Education Commissioner, the NYS Education Department, and the Board of Regents, was held on June 25.
-The second hearing, which focused on the academic performance of the district was held on July 8. - The minutes of the first two public hearings are available on the school district website, as is the PowerPoint presentation.
+- Chapter 56 of the laws of 2020 requires that the Monitor of the Rochester City School District hold three public hearings within 60 days of his appointment. - The first hearing, which focused on governance and intervention issues and the role of the State Education Commissioner, the NYS Education Department, and the Board of Regents, was held on June 25th.
+The minutes of the first hearing is available on the school district website, as is the PowerPoint presentation.